FeatureBaseDB/featurebase/docs/configuration.md

 #### Gossip Port

 * Description: Port to which Pilosa should bind for internal communication.
+Each node in the cluster must use a different gossip port.
 * Flag: `--gossip-port=11101`
 * Env: `PILOSA_GOSSIP_PORT=11101`
 * Config: